shepmaster/rust-ffi-omnibus/site/basics/index.md

 {% example Cargo.toml %}

+In your project, you should pick a specific version for `libc`; the Omnibus uses a glob import along with a Cargo.lock file to make automated testing easier.

 `crate-type = ["cdylib"]` creates a dynamically linked library.
-Check out the Cargo documentation for
-[dynamic or static libraries][dyn-stat] for more information.
+Check out the Cargo documentation for [dynamic or static libraries][dyn-stat] for more information.

 `cdylib` was [introduced in RFC 1510][rfc1510] and improves on the existing `dylib` with reduced file size and fewer exported symbols.
 It